jfoote/git-shadow/README.md

 As you code in vim, the `vim-shadow` plugin periodically passes the contents of the active buffer to an incantation of the `git-shadow` command, which adds them to a shadow git repository inside the `.shadow` directory.

-As commits are made to your codebase, `git-shadow` catalogues git repositories containing your coding activity in the `.shadow` directory by commit id. `.shadow` contains a directory for each commit id that `git-shadow` has been active for, including `current`.
+As commits are made to your codebase, `git-shadow` catalogues git repositories containing your coding activity in the `.shadow` directory by commit id.
+The `.shadow` directory contains a directory for each commit id that `git-shadow` has been active for, including `current`.

 Running `git shadow <git cmd>` simply runs the corresponding git command as if it were invoked from in `.shadow/current`.